Product Manual

 Tool Purpose When to Use

-compile Load organizational worldview Session start, after branch switch, after extraction completes
+perspective Load your perspective Session start, after branch switch, after extraction completes

 introspect Find knowledge gaps Before saving memories, assessing coverage

-remember Save knowledge to collective memory After decisions, interviews, discussions
+remember Save knowledge to expertise After decisions, interviews, discussions

 manage-repos Install GitHub App Connecting new repos